NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-DiagnosticReport-Lab.page.md

 ### Summary
 A test report, containing the overall findings and clinical interpretation relating to one or more pathology tests.
 The report may reference individual test results, test groups or a combination of these.

-Test results and test groups are defined as FHIR `Observations` (`UKCore-Observation-Lab` and `UKCore-Observation-Group-Lab` respectively) and are referenced from `UKCore-DiagnosticReport-Lab` using `UKCore-DiagnosticReport-Lab.result`.
+Test results and test groups are defined as FHIR `Observations` (using the `UKCore-Observation-Lab` and `UKCore-Observation-Group-Lab` profiles respectively) and are referenced from `UKCore-DiagnosticReport-Lab` using `UKCore-DiagnosticReport-Lab.result`.

 For information on how test results and test groups are represented, refer to the profile descriptions for {{pagelink:R4ObservationTestResult}} and {{pagelink:R4ObservationTestGroup}}.